-'''

-Stadtman: Well, let's see.
-I hadn't...
-This is the cyanide story I told you about.
+Stadtman:Well, let's see.
+I hadn't...This is the cyanide story I told you about.Park:Yes.

-'''

-Park: Yes.

-Stadtman: And this is the riboflavin thing I mentioned.
-This, the first on cumulative feedback inhibition, what we called it, showing multiple end products regulated glutamine synthetase.
+And this is the riboflavin thing I mentioned.
+This, the first on cumulative Stadtman: feedback inhibition, what we called it, showing multiple end products regulated glutamine synthetase.
 This is the nicotinic acid thing that I went over briefly.
 That's another story I'll have to come to.
 This is also important because it gives some details on the nicotinic acid metabolism by Pastan and [Lin] Tsai, who is still here.
 There are a lot of things here, but I am trying to stick to this story that I just told you about.
 The question is, where does the...
 Ben Shapiro was an important person who did a lot of the work on the deadenylylation of glutamine synthetase, and he, after that, he left and became, eventually, chairman of the Department of Chemistry in Seattle, and then he was recruited by Merck, and he's now vice president of Merck in charge of research worldwide.
 That's his official title.
-This is the deadenylylation story is concerned, this is a key paper because it was demonstrating the uridylylation] of this regulatory protein that I was telling you about.
-And that work was carried out by Brown[12] and [Amiel] Segal.
+This is the deadenylylation enzyme.
+These were all relevant to what I told you.
+You can tell from the titles.
+But now I want to get down to the...
+As far as the deadenylylation story is concerned, this is a key paper because it was demonstrating the uridylylation] of this regulatory protein that I was telling you about.
+And that work was carried out by Brown12 and [Amiel] Segal.
 As you know, Brown got the Nobel Prize.
 Siegel was a very good investigator, but he chose to go to back to medicine, so he's one of the few postdocs that I've had who came as M.D.s and stayed in medicine.
 Most of them went into research.

-Stadtman: Here we go.
-Interconvertible enzyme cascades in metabolic regulation.
-So these were all about this interconvertible enzyme things.
-Now, then...

-Park: So you almost went on more than a decade?

-Stadtman: Oh, yes.
+- Stadtman:Here we go.
+Interconvertible enzyme cascades in metabolic regulation.So these were all about this interconvertible enzyme things.
+Now, then...Park:So you almost went on more than a decade? - Stadtman: Oh, yes.
 It was...
 See, this was published in 1979 and discovery must have been at least 10 years earlier.
 Well, '64.
 It was fifteen years.
 Well, then, just to give you a little background, there are a lot of specifics in here, different things.
 For example, I wanted to know more about one-carbon metabolism, so I suggested to one of my postdocs that he set up an enrichment culture in which he put in methylamine as the only carbon and nitrogen source, so if the organism grew, it would have to grow on a one-carbon compound.
-And he, in fact, isolated an organism that did that, and studied its chemistry in some detail, and then it was picked up by other workers that came to the lab and continued.
+And he, in fact, isolated an organism that did that, and studied its chemistry in some detail, and then it was picked up by other workers that came to the lab and continued. - Park: You may stop anytime you want for today's session.
+I can come back any time.